 If your company doesn’t have one in place or if you need help with something that isn’t explicitly spelled out, read on to learn what to do.

 Step 2: Assess what you’ll need assistance with

 You can often negotiate for assistance outside of a standard relocation policy as long as it ties back to the goal of getting you up to speed faster.
-Even things like fees, breaking a lease, or job search assistance for your spouse are possible, in addition to more standard things like moving services.
+Even things like fees, breaking a lease, or job search assistance for your spouse are possible, in addition to more standard things like hiring a moving company.

 Here are many of the things companies will often provide relocation assistance for, including some you may not have thought to ask for:

 How to determine what is fair to ask for

 A common issue people run into when asking for relocation assistance is knowing what is fair to ask for and what isn’t.

 It’s good to be mindful of this, but it’s also important to know that most people underestimate how difficult moving is and the costs associated with it.

 Unexpected expenses and headaches pop up during a move all of the time.
 Since stress in your personal life will keep you from being productive in your professional life, it’s best to err on the side of asking for too much rather than too little.